pk664/robo-advisor/README.md

 # robo-advisor

 A Python application that atuomates the process of providing clients with stock trading recommendations.
 The system provides three types of recommendations to the client: BUY, HOLD, or SELL.
-The system also provides insight on the stock's most recent quarterly fundamental data.
+The system also provides insight on the stock's most recent quarterly fundamental data as well as a stock price chart.

 # Prerequisites